marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 pKeychain.importKey(privKey)
 ```

 and replace `privKey` with private keys that you control.
-To generate a new keypair, we can use the [`createKeypair.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/platformvm/createKeypair.ts) example script along with [Fuji Network Settings](#network-setting).
+To generate a new keypair, we can use the [`createKeypair.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/platformvm/createKeypair.ts) example script along with [Tahoe Network Settings](#network-setting).

 ```ts
 let privKey: string =